AdmiralenOla/Scoary/README.md

 Mycobacterium abscessus contains numerous subspecies, and the user wanted to test only M. abscessus ss abscessus.
 The Roary output additionally contained other subspecies, such as M. abscessus ss masiliense.
 To avoid altering the Roary file, a csv was made containing the names of all isolates that were M. abscessus ss abscessus.
 To write a separate gene presence/absence file from only these isolates (and to speed up analysis), the -w parameter was used.

-A high number of isolates was used in the experiment, and it was therefore decided to set the p-values low.
+A high number of isolates was used in the experiment, and it was therefore decided to set the significance threshold high (i.e. require low p-values).
 The experiment was interested in causal mutations, so pairwise comparisons had to be used.
 (Population structure could be a major confounder).
 It was decided to require that the entire range of pairwise comparison values should be < 1E-4.
 Additionally, after 10.000 permutations the input configuration should be in the top 0.1 percentile.
 (Among 10.000 randomly permuted datasets, no more than 9 were allowed to have a even higher number of contrasting pairs for a gene to be included in results).

+A ML phylogeny was built with a dedicated tree program and provided as a custom tree.

 Finally, since it was possible that the resistance determinant was inherited as a set of genes (such as a plasmid), the --collapse flag was used to collapse genes with identical distribution patterns.

 The analysis was run with the following command:
 ```
-scoary -t Resistancefile -g Gene_presence_absence.csv -p 1E-4 1E-3 -c EPW P -e 10000 -w -r OnlyAbscessusIsolates.csv --collapse
+scoary -t Resistancefile -g Gene_presence_absence.csv -p 1E-4 1E-3 -c EPW P -e 10000 -w -r OnlyAbscessusIsolates.csv --collapse -n raxmltree.nwk
 ```
 Results showed that the top two hits were different alleles of the same gene, one positively and one negatively associated with the trait.
 (The two alleles were different enough to not be clustered as the same by Roary).
 The interpretation was that this gene was likely to play a role in the resistance pattern.